goomcoom/vuex-module-maker/readme.md

 ###### `state_name`, `getter_name` & `mutation_name`

-If you would like to manually set the state, getter or mutation name set the relevant option.
+If you would like to manually set the state, getter or mutation name set the respective option.
 If you set the `state_name` option, the getter and mutation names will be generated from that specified name, however, setting the getter or mutation name does not affect any other name.